-- 19. Conduct independent legal research using both paper and electronic sources, including research into areas of law not previously studied (S); - 20.
+- 15. Write clearly, succinctly and accurately in the format of a piece of legal advice (S); - 16.
+Recognise the legal issues arising from a situation of reasonable complexity (S); - 17.
+Identify relevant factual data in formulating sound legal advice regarding client counselling and advocacy skills (S); - 18.
+Conduct independent legal research using both paper and electronic sources, including research into areas of law not previously studied (S); - 19.
 Provide an informed and reasoned opinion based on case law and statute of the possible legal solutions (S); - 21.
-Identify the legal and related issues which require to be researched (S); - 22.
-Effectively locate and use primary and secondary legal and other relevant sources (S); - 23.
-Produce a legal opinion using a variety of practitioner skills, including a synthesis of relevant legal issues, concise argument and critical judgment (S); - 3.
-Extensive knowledge and critical understanding of recent and current 24.
-Analyse qualitative and quantitative data relating to the field of politics and international relations (S); - 25.
+Effectively locate and use primary and secondary legal and other relevant sources (S); - 22.
+Produce a legal opinion using a variety of practitioner skills, including a synthesis of relevant legal issues, concise argument and critical judgment (S); - 23.
+Analyse qualitative and quantitative data relating to the field of politics and international relations (S); - 24.
 Apply the concepts and methods used in political science and international relations to the analysis of political theories and institutions within the international system.
-(S); - 26.
-Understand and use the English language orally and in writing proficiently in relation to legal materials and give presentations (S\); - 27.
-Demonstrate appropriate communication skills and the ability to express complex principles of law in clear written and spoken English (S\); - 28.
-Read complex and technical and other materials and present them in a way that is comprehensible to others, including accurate drafting, note-taking, and summarisation (S\); - 29.
-Use correct legal terminology and correct methods of citation and referencing (S\); - 30.
-Where appropriate present and analyse material in numerical form (S\); - 31.
-Word process written work and use a range of electronic databases and other information sources (S\); - 32.
-To become proficient in the use of internet and email (with appropriate level of formality) for a professional subject (S\); - 33.
-Ability to work in a group and time manage work load (S\);
+(S); - 25.
+Understand and use the English language orally and in writing proficiently in relation to legal materials and give presentations (S); - 26.
+Demonstrate appropriate communication skills and the ability to express complex principles of law in clear written and spoken English (S); - 27.
+Read complex and technical and other materials and present them in a way that is comprehensible to others, including accurate drafting, note-taking, and summarisation (S); - 28.
+Use correct legal terminology and correct methods of citation and referencing (S); - 29.
+Where appropriate present and analyse material in numerical form (S); - 30.
+Word process written work and use a range of electronic databases and other information sources (S); - 31.
+To become proficient in the use of internet and email (with appropriate level of formality) for a professional subject (S);

+Ability to work in a group and time manage work load (S);